muammar/centerfinder/README.md

 1. Number of CORE MOs used in your calculation for doing the localization.
 - Number of Localized Molecular orbitals.

-Then, as for the CASSCF calculation section it will ask you:
+Then, for the CASSCF calculation section it will ask you:

 3. Number of CLOSED MOs.
 - Number of FROZEN MOs.